Developer mode

 Manual restarting

-One of the way reloading server is using console command:
+One way to reload the server is using the console command:

 ./rr reset